ChanthMiao/ghc-wiki-mirror/Compiling-Case-Expressions-in-ghc.md

 f A6 = 3
 ```

-we would typically get a jump table as below:
+we would get a jump table as below:

 ```
 .LcXT_info: